flass/genomescans/README.md

 ## Detection of recombination (occurence and breakpoints) in gene alignments

-These scripts provide wrappers for recombination detection programs, including GeneConv, PHI and HyPhy's SBP/GARD in particular.
+These **detect_recomb** scripts provide wrappers for recombination detection programs, including GeneConv, PHI and HyPhy's SBP/GARD in particular.

 It is highly recommended to perform such a search for recombination breakpoints *prior* to any phylogenetic inference, including the bayesian gene tree sampling (e.g. with MrBayes) that provides the input for the **bayesbipartprofile** scripts descibed above.

 Both script allow the execution of many unique jobs.
 For that you've got to provide a list of tasks, i.e. a file in which each line is a path to a sequence alignment you desire to scan = one task.
-The Python script run tasks sequentially, and the qsub script (shell wrapper to submit parallel jobs of the Python script to a SGE type of computer cluster) can schedule them for execution in parallel, each job dealing with a chunk of tasks to be executed sequentially).
+The [detect_recomb.py] script run tasks sequentially, and the [detect_recomb.qsub] script (shell wrapper to submit parallel jobs of the Python script to a SGE type of computer cluster) can schedule them for execution in parallel, each job dealing with a chunk of tasks to be executed sequentially).

 A requirement to use GARD is to specify the location of the `mpirun` command and of the `hyphy/` root folder (set `mpipath` and `hyphypath` variables directly in the Python script, or set the `$mympi` and `$myhyphy` variables in the qsub script).